 In addition to having served as the Vice-President of the Casting Society of America, Katy is an active member of organizations such as the Independent Feature Project West and the Academy of Television Arts and Sciences, and cofounder of the Women’s Image Network; a non-profit organization which offers development money to those who create projects for film and television which depict women in a more positive light.

 Check Reviews and Ratings: Look at the reviews and ratings provided by other customers to gauge the reputation and reliability of the business.
-Verify Contact Information: Ensure the contact details, like phone numbers and emails, are correct.
+Verify Contact Information: Verify the phone numbers and email addresses listed.
 Visit the business's official website if available.
-Confirm Business Location: Confirm the location using the provided Google map.
+Check Business Address: Confirm the location using the provided Google map.

-Business Hours: Confirm the working hours to ensure someone will be available to answer your call.
-Be aware of any holidays or special closures.
-Other Contact Options: If the main phone number isn’t working, try contacting them through email or social media.
+Working Hours: Confirm the working hours to ensure someone will be available to answer your call.
+Check for any holidays or days when the business might be closed.
+Other Contact Options: If the primary phone number is not responsive, look for alternate contact methods such as email or social media handles.

-Protect Your Personal Data: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
-Verify the Representative: Verify the identity of the person you are talking to.
+Avoid Sharing Sensitive Information: Keep sensitive information like social security numbers, credit card details, and passwords private.
+Confirm Identity: Make sure the representative is legitimate.
 Check their name and position on the business's official website.
-Before proceeding with any legal matters, consider familiarizing yourself with local $stateName state laws.
-It is also advisable to speak with a certified privacy legal advisor to ensure conformity and to defend your rights and interests.
+Before proceeding with any legal matters, consider reviewing local $stateName state laws.
+It is also advisable to speak with a certified privacy legal expert to ensure compliance and to defend your rights and interests.
 You can find more information here by searching for a certified privacy legal advisor.

-Weather Check: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
-Operational Status: Make sure the business is open on your planned visit day, including any public holidays.
+Check Weather: Check local weather conditions before visiting the business, especially if the area is prone to extreme weather.
+Check Business Status: Make sure the business is open on your planned visit day, including any public holidays.

-Handling Disputes: If you encounter any legal issues or disputes with a local business, document the details and seek legal advice.
-Report the problem to local consumer protection agencies if necessary.
-Report Listing Problems: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
-Fill out this form to let us know: Contact Us Form
+Legal Issues or Disputes: If you face any legal issues or disputes, keep a record and consult with a legal expert.
+You may also report the issue to local consumer protection agencies.
+Reporting Listing Issues: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
+Use this form to report the issue: Contact Us Form